Lankyadventurer/Verdantia/Rules.md

 ## General Rules

 1. **Treat others with respect.**
-If you disagree with someone, discuss the topic with civility, or change the subject.
+If you disagree with someone, discuss the topic with civility or change the subject.

 2. **Do not grief player-made structures.**
 Someone worked hard on that building.